Annual Review of Public Health

 The Annual Review of Public Health is a peer-reviewed academic journal that publishes review articles about public health, including epidemiology, biostatistics, occupational safety and health, environmental health, and health policy.
+It has had three editors: Lester Breslow, Gilbert S. Omenn, and Jonathan E. Fielding.

+The journal is published open access under the Subscribe to Open (S2O) publishing model.

-In its 40-year history, it has had three editors: Lester Breslow, Gilbert S. Omenn, and Jonathan E. Fielding.
-As of 2022, Journal Citation Reports gave the journal a 2021 impact factor of 21.870, ranking it fourth of 182 journals in the category "Environmental & Occup.
-Health (Social Science)" and eighth of 210 journals in the category "Public, Environmental & Occup.
-Health (Science)".
+According to the 2025 Journal Citation Reports, the journal has a 2024 impact factor of 20.7, ranking it fifth out of 419 journals in the category "Public, Environmental & Occup.
+Health".

 History

-The Annual Review of Public Health published its first volume in 1980, in response to a second American "public health revolution".
+The journal published its first volume in 1980, in response to a second American "public health revolution".
 The preface of the first volume noted the shift towards chronic health conditions like cancer and heart disease.
 It also noted the rising cost of diagnosing and treating disease in the US, which had doubled from 1950 to 1975.
-The first editor was American physician Lester Breslow.
+The first editor was Lester Breslow.

 Initially, the journal was organized into five subtopics, age and disease-specific public health, behavioral aspects of health, environmental health, epidemiology/biostatistics, and health services.
-In Volume 13 (1992), a sixth subtopic was added: public health practice.
-The five subtopics in Volume 15 (1994) were epidemiology and biostatistics, public health practice, behavioral aspects of health, health services, and environmental and occupational health.
+In volume 13 (1992), a sixth subtopic was added: public health practice.
+The five subtopics in volume 15 (1994) were epidemiology and biostatistics, public health practice, behavioral aspects of health, health services, and environmental and occupational health.

 In April 2017, Annual Reviews made the Annual Review of Public Health open access as part of a grant from the Robert Wood Johnson Foundation.
 By May 2019, usage of the journal had increased eight-fold relative to 2016 to about 200,000 downloads monthly.
 For comparison, the titles for clinical psychology and medicine that maintained gated access showed no change in usage.
 Additionally, the audience for the journal increased from 1,100 institutions in 57 countries (2016) to 7,220 institutions in 137 countries (2018).
-Based on the success of the Annual Review of Public Health, Annual Reviews created Subscribe to Open (S2O) publishing model to convert some of its other journals from gated to open access on a year-to-year basis.
+Based on this success, Annual Reviews created the Subscribe to Open (S2O) publishing model to convert some of its other journals from gated to open access on a year-to-year basis.